telerik/kendo-angular-universal-demo/README.md

+##  This repository is no longer updated.
+To access the current version, refer to the [`kendo-angular` repository](https://github.com/telerik/kendo-angular/tree/master/examples-standalone/angular-universal).

 # Kendo UI for Angular: Angular Universal

 This repository contains a Node-based and an ASP.NET Core-based sample applications which demonstrate how to use Kendo UI for Angular and Angular Universal.